enesakmehmet/enesakmehmet/README.md

 ## 👋 About Me

 - 🌱 I’m currently learning **HTML, CSS, and JavaScript**
-- 🎯 Goals: Become a Frontend Developer
+- 🎯 Goals: Become a Fullstack Developer
 - 🌍 I love creating interactive websites and learning new technologies!

 ---